dshilja/CC-projekt/README.md

 open https://${SPRING_CLOUD_SERVICE}-${API_GATEWAY}.azuremicroservices.io/
 ```

 You can also `curl` the REST API exposed by the onlinestore application.
-The admin REST
 You can run the following curl commands:

 ```bash